kaaproject/kaa-rfcs/0009/README.md

 ## Introduction

-Endpoint events is a method for Kaa services to communicate events that occur with endpoints.
+Endpoint events is a method for Kaa services to communicate events that occur to endpoints.
 The events are defined as [broadcast messages](/0003/README.md#broadcast-messaging) with `endpoint` target entity type.
 This document describes the NATS subject and Avro message format for each event message.